Atelier User Guide

 - Open Settings from the sidebar’s gear-icon popover.

-- Scroll to the MCP Servers section.
+- Go to the System tab and find the MCP Servers section.

 You’ll see three areas: Deployed Servers (servers currently running), Available (servers you can deploy from the catalog), and an Add custom MCP server link.